-Gundagai local, Mason has worked with the Conservation and Landscape Ecology Group at the ANU for 18 years.
-Initially charged with the set up and field management for the South West Slopes Restoration Study, Mason has managed and assisted several projects such as the Nanangroe Natural Experiment and Jervis Bay Fire Study.
+Gundagai local, Mason worked with the Conservation and Landscape Ecology Group at The Australian National University for 18 years before the establishment of Sustainable Farms.
+Initially charged with set up and field management for the South West Slopes Restoration Study, Mason has managed and assisted several projects such as the Nanangroe Natural Experiment and Jervis Bay Fire Study.
 A seasoned field ecologist, Mason has vast knowledge of Australian flora and fauna, particularly with regard to forest and woodlands.

-As of late 2017 Mason has taken on a role with ‘Sustainable Farms’ which incorporates much of his previous role, but now includes the establishment and maintenance of the Sustainable Farms Network and providing information and assistance to farmers and associated organisations in achieving sustainable agriculture.
+As of late 2017 Mason has been a key part of the Sustainable Farms project.
+His role incorporates many aspects of his previous work with the Conservation and Landscape Ecology Group, but now includes the establishment and maintenance of the Sustainable Farms farmer network and a significant extension role providing information and assistance to farmers and associated organisations in achieving sustainable agriculture.